 CHRC supports Loyola faculty through reduced course loads when they participate in our research projects.
 The Fellowship is meant to significantly enhance the professional development of the faculty.
 Our Fellowships can support research projects that identify a problem that has not previously been recognized, develop new policy ideas to address familiar problems, or offer a new advocacy strategy.

-The following are the projects conduct by CHRC Faculty Fellowships:
+The following are projects conducted through CHRC Faculty Fellowships:

 Julia Pryce, 2014, Orphan and Vulnerable Youth Project